 Founded in Sweden by Albin Hagstrom in 1925, Hagstrom originally made accordions for years, and began manufacturing electric guitars in 1958.
 Hagstrom’s guitars were fairly pricey in America in those days, so they were considered a bit of a luxury item, but were generally thought of as high-quality guitars with a great look and sound throughout the sixties and seventies.

 The company ceased production in 1983, but returned in 2004 and started making guitars again based on their original designs, but updated to incorporate modern standards of sound and build quality.

 Design and Build

 The Hagstrom Viking body design was re-created from the vintage model, and is made with a semi-hollow contoured ply maple body, and set maple neck.

 The term “semi-hollow” means the neck is a single piece of wood that runs through the middle of the body.
 This results in two smaller sound compartments, rather than a single larger air pocket.

-The design is elegant and striking, with amazing finish and just an overall cool look.
+The design is elegant and striking, with a pretty finish and just an overall cool look.